socketry/utopia/context/getting-started.md

 ## Installation

-Utopia is built on Ruby and Rack.
-Therefore, Ruby (suggested 2.0+) should be installed and working.
+Utopia is built on Ruby.
+Therefore, Ruby should be installed and working.
 Then, to install `utopia` and all required dependencies, run:

 ~~~ bash
 $ gem install utopia